ichcc/assignment_b/README.md

 - `enviroment`: This tag is used to specify the environment name.
 - `CreationDate`: This tag displays the creation/update date of resources in ISO 8601 format.

+### Self-signed certificate

+Since there is no valid certificate available, a self-signed certificate must be used.
+Follow these steps to generate a new self-signed certificate from the `./certs/` folder:

+1. Run the script create_upload_cert.sh by executing the following commands:
+    ```bash
+    chmod +x create_upload_cert.sh
+    ./create_upload_cert.sh
+    ```
+2. This script will generate two files: `cert.pem` and `key.pem`, which will be used as the TLS terminator on ALB (Application Load Balancer).
+Please ensure you have the necessary permissions and prerequisites before following these steps.

 Feel free to make any necessary changes to these tags according to your project requirements.